This is the multi-page printable view of this section. Click here to print.

 AND (cityHash64(<the ORDER BY clause>) % 10 = 6 )

-Clickhouse-copier does not support the old MergeTree format.
+clickhouse-copier does not support the old MergeTree format.
 However, you can create the intermediate tables manually with the same engine as the target tables (otherwise ATTACH will not work), and specify the engine in the task configuration file in the new format so that clickhouse-copier can parse it for SELECT, ATTACH PARTITION and DROP PARTITION queries.

 Important note: always configure engine as Replicated to disable OPTIMIZE … DEDUPLICATE (unless you know why you need clickhouse-copier to run OPTIMIZE … DEDUPLICATE).